ibm-watson-data-lab/cloudant-food-tracker/part-3/README.md

 This series picks up where that document leaves off: syncing data between devices, through the cloud, with an offline-first design.
 You will achieve this using the free IBM Cloudant service, with open source tools.

-This document is the third in the series, showing you how to sync the app data to Cloudant.
+This document is the third in the series, covering useful user interface features related to Cloudant Sync.
 You can also review the previous post in the series:

 1. [Part 1: The Datastore][part-1].
 1. [Part 2: Sync to the Cloud][part-2].